-- Some research shows that they may have antimicrobial properties and could also aid in cancer prevention as well.
+- Some research shows that they may have antimicrobial properties and could also aid in cancer prevention.

 - However, consuming high amounts may irritate the digestive tract and contribute to inflammation and impaired nutrient absorption.

-- So what foods have them?
-They are present throughout the food supply but are especially high in grains, legumes, and nightshade vegetables like tomatoes, potatoes and eggplants.
+- What foods have them?
+They are present throughout the food supply but are especially high in grains, legumes and nightshade vegetables, like tomatoes, potatoes and eggplants.